 1. Evidence based maternity care in Ireland is limited or denied by the presence of the 8th amendment (article 40.3.3 of the Irish Constitution)

 2. Bodily autonomy is a fundamental human right

 3. The healthcare professions are strangled in terms of providing obstetric and gynecological care by the presence of the 8th amendment in the Irish Constitution. yet, they can also use it as an instrument of coercion in pregnancy labour or childbrith.

 4. The 8th amendment to the Irish Constitution affects every pregnant person in Ireland.

-Category: Advocating for yourself in the maternity services, Articles, Did You Know?, Information, News & Events, Pregnancy Tags: 8th amendment, AIMS Ireland, birth preferences, choices, consent, evidence based care, informed choice, informed refusal, Irish maternity services, maternity services, self-advocacy
+Category: 8th amendment, Articles, Information, News & Events, Pregnancy Tags: 8th amendment, AIMS Ireland, birth preferences, choices, consent, evidence based care, informed choice, informed refusal, Irish maternity services, maternity services, self-advocacy